-Fifty-four years after Julie Andrews made her debut as “the practically perfect in every way” nanny, who flew in (courtesy of her parrot-handled umbrella) and introduced magic to the lives of the dysfunctional Banks family, the beloved character is set to return to the screen on Dec.
-19.
+Fifty-four years after Julie Andrews made her debut as “the practically perfect in every way” nanny, who flew in (courtesy of her parrot-handled umbrella) and introduced magic to the lives of the dysfunctional Banks family, the beloved character returned to the screen on December 19, 2018.

 The new Disney musical-fantasy picks up 25 years after the events of the classic, with Poppins, played by Emily Blunt, returning to help the Banks children after tragedy befalls the family.

 “I think we all fantasize about having that kind of person in our lives,” says Mortimer, who portrays the now-adult Jane Banks.
 “They are looking after you, and being quite tough and quite scary, yet they allow you to do all sorts of crazy, impossible things—like jumping through a chalk painting on the pavement or dancing on the rooftops of London with chimney sweeps.

 “They encourage you to feel like you could do anything.
 As a child, there are people who give you that feeling of exhilaration and the potential of the universe and allow you to think in a big, bold way.”